emagiz/emdocs/mds/microlearning/crashcourse-platform-create-transformation-xml-to-xml.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-transformation.png"></p>

-For example, let us say that we only want to have the first three character of the input attribute ID on CrashCourse level.
+For example, let us say that we only want to have the first three characters of the input attribute ID on the CrashCourse level.
 To do so we select the transform option and enter the following pop-up

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-transformation-options.png"></p>

-In here we see several options that we can use.
+Here we see several options that we can use.
 As the input is a string and we want the first three characters we can use the substring option.
 Note, that based on the data type of the input attribute other options will be presented to you by eMagiz.

-In this case we fill in 1 as the start position and 3 for the length.
+In this case, we fill in 1 as the start position and 3 for the length.
 This will ensure that eMagiz will only place the first three characters of the ID it receives in the target message.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-transformation-xml-to-xml--attribute-transformation-option-filled-in.png"></p>